 - Deductible Amount

-When you buy international travel health insurance, there are 3 steps to follow to get coverage:
+When you buy international travel insurance plans, there are three steps to follow to get coverage:

 - Get a travel insurance quote from a licensed insurance agent (not a travel agent).